 How to Be an Instagram It Girl

-There are countless posts listing massive amounts of hashtags to use (like the ones listed below) so I won't go into too much detail here, but I will tell you that a good group of hashtags can make a world of difference.
+There are countless posts listing massive amounts of hashtags to use (like the ones listed below) so I won't go into too much detail here.
 My favorites to use are #myunicornlife #thehappynow #thatsdarling #livethelittlethings and #flashesofdelight.

 Here are two MUST READ posts that give you a full breakdown of amazing hashtags and their uses:

 It's important to know who you're trying to attract with your content.
 Take some time to really think about who would resonate with your content and who you want to reach.
 Then, you can more easily target them when engaging, using hashtags, etc. Think about what hashtags they use, what accounts they might be following, and where they might be checking in.